CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 # SMTP API

 Sending email via SMTPeter using the SMTP API is very simple.
-However, before you can send email there are a few things you will need to do.
-First you will need to create an [SMTPeter account](https://www.smtpeter.com/app/ "dashboard").
+However, before you can send email there are a few things you need to do.
+First you need to create an [SMTPeter account](https://www.smtpeter.com/app/ "dashboard").

 Once you have created your account you have access to your SMTPeter dashboard.
 Here